enniovilla/project-3-ci/README.md

 I would like to acknowledge:

 - Kay Welfare - My cohort facilitator at Code Institute for the tips they give me and my colleagues every weekly meeting.
-- Jubril Akolade - My Code Institute mentor for the guidance and sharing his knowledge.
+- Jubril Akolade - My Code Institute mentor for the guidance and sharing of his knowledge.

 [Back to top](<#contents>)